JohnDeved/zooqle-api-ts/README.md

 - [Zooqle GetTorrentData](#zooqle-gettorrentdata)

 # made with ♥️ and typescript
-I added complete type support for all api returns.
+There is complete type support for all api returns.
 ![](https://i.imgur.com/AwWFGum.png)

+# Installation

+1. install module.

+        npm i zooqle

+2. include it in your project.

+    ```js
+    // node way
+    const { zooqle } = require('zooqle')

+    // es6 way
+    import { zooqle } from 'zooqle'
+    ```

+3. if you are using this package with typescript you should install the cheerio types.

+        npm i @types/cheerio -D

 # Zooqle Search